tibmeister/docker-iometer/README.md

 ```bash
 docker build -t iometer .
 ```

+> The dif directory as well as the License and README.md (this) file are excluded from the building of the docker container.
+> dif stands for "Docker Included Files" and includes extra files such as the Windows binaries of IOmeter (x86_64).

 ## Launch iometer and dynamo
 1. Launch iometer on the remote machine.
 2. Launch the container on the Linux machine:
 ```bash
 docker run -it -h mycontainer --net host --rm iometer /dynamo -i {remote IOMeter host} -m $HOSTNAME
 ```

-> Please note that the command uses a --net host parameter to directly bind the container to the host's nework card.
+> Please note that the command uses a **--net host** parameter to directly bind the container to the host's nework card.
 You need to do this because dynamo selects a random port to listen for messages from iometer.
-If it uses a fixed port, we could have used -p switch to map the specific port.

-For dynamo and IOMeter to connect to each other, you need port 1006 (that IOMeter listens to) and the random port picked by dynamo to be open.
-The easiest way is to shutdown firewalls on both sides.
+> For dynamo and IOMeter to connect to each other, you need port **1006** (that IOMeter listens to) and the random port picked by dynamo to be open.
+> The easiest way is to shutdown firewalls on both sides.

 ## Run the test
 In IOMeter, define a new Access Specification with the following settings: